 A limited number of parking spaces for trailers, boats, RV's, etc., are available for $100 per calendar year, payable in advance, which require your signature on a Parking Agreement.
 The location is in the southwest corner of the complex (opposite / facing Carport O).

 The outdoor pool area is normally open between Memorial Day and Labor Day (9:00am to 10:00pm).
 Residents can obtain a key for the pool area by providing identification and signing a Pool Rules Agreement.

-Laundry room keys are available to those who need them.
-Laundry room locations are the west end of Building 4 (near the Frontage Road entrance) and the south end of Building 16 (south of the tennis courts).
+Laundry room keys are available from Management.
+Laundry locations are the west end of Building 4 (near the Frontage Road entrance) and the south end of Building 16 (south of the tennis court).

 Pet doors in the building structures are not allowed.
 City of Denver Ordinance requires that pets be on a leash at all times.
 Pet owners may not leave a pet unattended on a patio, balcony, or chained to trees.
 Squirrels are prevalent on the development, as are raccoons.
 Coyotes have been sighted in recent years.
 Please do not leave food outdoors for any animals.

 Irrigation water for the ponds and lawn sprinkler system comes from the Fort Logan Lateral Ditch Company.

 The City and County of Denver requires a permit for security alarm systems.
 If you fail to obtain a permit, police are not required to respond to alarms.
 In the case of problem alarm systems (recurrent false alarms) the City is likely to impose a fine.